programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 loader.load( 'models/aibom.glb', onLoadAibom, undefined, function ( error ) {console.error( error );} );

 ```
-Save and check the model still appears.
+Save the index.html file, reload the browser and check the jar model still appears.

-However, with this approach you would still need 6 different ```onLoadX``` functions, 1 for each model.
-The code can be condensed further by using 'anonymous' functions, i.e. the function called is not named.
+You have imported 1 jar and could write 5 other function (i.e. onLoadMailu, onLoadLouisade etc) to import the other 5 jars but the code can be condensed further by using 'anonymous' functions, i.e. the function called is not named.

 You keep the createModel function but **find** the following code: